ibrahemesam/repo-view/README.md

     if true: provide token param is gonna be used as is
     else:
-        the provided token param must be provied as encodes base64 string using js "btoa" method it first will be decoded back before use ( using js "atob" method ) why?
+        the provided token param must be provied as encodes base64 string using js "btoa" method it first will be decoded back before ( using js "atob" method ) why?
-            - the token does not exist readily on url: if any web scrapper found the url and got the token and tried it on his terminal: it wont work. it fist need to be decoded
+            - the token does not exist readily on url: if any web scrapper found the url and got the token and tried it on their terminal: it wont work. it fist need to be decoded
             - if the one ,to whom you send the url, tried to use the token (in their terminal) before they view the url on web browser. and it worked.